OliverCadman/dept_ci_ms4/README.md

 1. To be able to upload samples of my music to my profile, so I can showcase my skills and expertise.
 2. A link to my profile to be listed on a page, so potential clients/musicians will be able to find me easily.
 3. To be able to find other members using the service, so I am able to find a dep easily in the case that I can't make a gig.
-3. To be notified when I get a job offer from a another member, so I can respond quickly and professionally.
+4. To be notified when I get a job offer from a another member, so I can respond quickly and professionally.
-4. To be able to message a member with a response without leaving the website, to make the process run as smoothly as possible.
+5. To be able to message a member with a response or any questions without leaving the website, to make the process run as smoothly as possible.
-5. To be able to message other members of the website, so I can grow my network.
+6. To be able to message other members of the website, so I can grow my network.
-6. To display reviews/ratings from members for who I have provided services, so I can improve my reputation in the community.
+7. To display reviews/ratings from members for who I have provided services, so I can improve my reputation in the community.
-7. To access a dashboard displaying a record of ratings and reviews, so I can take account of how much I am benefitting from the service.
+8. To access a dashboard displaying a record of ratings and reviews, so I can take account of how much I am benefitting from the service.
+9. To be able to manage my subscription, so I can update my subscription tier when I like.
+10. To be able to browse the Tier Two 'Find a Job' page without subscribing, so I can determine whether subscribing to a Tier Two service is worth the money.

 ##### Tier Two Membership (Paid)